How the Pandemic Has Changed Guiding

 “Each week was kind of blind”, he said.
 “We constantly evolved the program as we saw small nuances.”

 They cranked up their cleaning practices, altered their shuttling logistics, and ran one boat per household.
 At the end of the season, they had no guest complaints or associated COVID cases.

 WTC implemented COVID-safe procedures immediately and resumed operations in June.
 Guides no longer shuttle guests to trailheads, and they follow rigid protocol for cleaning and rotating rental gear.
 Day-to-day operations look different in the office, too.

-“We reduced our trip deposits to alleviate the stress of committing to travel with so much uncertainty surrounding it”, Scott Cundy, Wildland Trekking owner, says.
+“We reduced our trip deposits to alleviate the stress of committing to travel with so much uncertainty surrounding it,” Scott Cundy, Wildland Trekking owner, said.

 They also offered more private tours at discounted rates and reworked their cancellation policies to attract hesitant guests.
 (Important to note: The ATTA recommends companies offer travel vouchers instead of overly flexible cancellation plans.)